StarTalk Radio - Cosmic Queries– Multiverse Madness with Max Tegmark

 that they shouldn't worry so much about his death

-because he argued that it's just,
+because he argued that it's just from a space time perspective

-because I'm already dead, man.
+Because I'm already dead, man.

-We're all dead, man.
+We're all dead man.

 And we're not.